golden-garage/meteor-dev/README.md

 A [Dockerfile](http://docs.docker.io/en/latest/reference/builder/)
-for building a [Meteor](http://www.meteor.com) container tha can be used for development.
+for building a [Meteor](http://www.meteor.com) container that can be used for development.

 Intro